Casey E. Palmer ⋅

 The Dangers of Thinking Too Much

-Which connects right back to the original point — we might have amazing ideas.
-We might have entire lists of things that we want to do, but never get around to actually doing them.
+This connects back to the original point—we might have unique ideas.
+We might have lists of things we want to do but never get around to doing them.
 Why?

 At dinner, I called it an “idea backlog”.
-I’ve said countless times now, but life is the sum of our experiences.
+I’ve said countless times, but life is the sum of our experiences.
 And the more experiences we have, the broader our understanding of the world around us grows.

 Here’s a look at mine:

-So what do you think will happen to an idea that you’ve just left sitting around in your head without having done anything to make it more real?
-That’s right — it will only grow in scope and scale until it seems unattainable and leaving you too overwhelmed to start!
+So what do you think will happen to an idea you’ve just left sitting around in your head without doing anything to make it more real?
+That’s right—it will only grow in scope and scale until it seems unattainable, leaving you too overwhelmed to start!

-And no one wants to be stuck with a great idea but no hope to ever make anything of it, do they?
+And no one wants to be stuck with a great idea but no hope of ever making anything of it, do they?

 And So, We Hustle

-In the end, you need to be less worried about where you should start and about people stealing your ideas, and more about never starting in first place.
+In the end, you need to be less worried about where you should start and about people stealing your ideas and more about never starting in the first place.

 Don’t know where to start?
 Start somewhere.
 Doing something is countless times better than doing nothing.

 Afraid someone’s going to steal your idea?
 Take what they did and do it even better.
-These days, the one who did it first is rarely remembered — it’s whoever did it best.
+These days, we rarely remember the one who did it first—it’s whoever did it best.

 Get your hustle on.
 What’s the worst that could happen?